mzcpp/SDL2-GameOfLife/README.md

 Game of Life written using SDL2 library.

 Controls:
-  - LEFT MOUSE CLICK to draw patterns
+  - LEFT MOUSE CLICK to draw/delete patterns
   - 's' to start/pause
   - 'r' to reset
   - 'c' to clear board